 Employee assistance programs, as a result, evolved out of necessity.

 To operate at maximum efficiency, you need your team members to be mentally and physically fit.
+This might play a role in the general perception of a positive employee experience in your organization.

 While you can’t necessarily fix whatever is going on in their personal lives, you can arrange counseling and support sessions to help them cope.